-In a state where water regularly flows down from upon high, Multnomah Falls — all 620 feet (189 m) of it — stands above the rest as Oregon’s tallest waterfall.
+Oregon is a state where water regularly flows down from on high.
+Multnomah Falls — all 620 feet (189 m) — stands above the rest as Oregon’s tallest waterfall.

-Located just 30 miles (48 km) east of downtown Portland along the Historic Columbia River Highway, the two-drop cascade attracts visitors of all types and ages, with both wheelchair-accessible viewing platforms and steep hiking trails that lead all the way to the top.
-Fed by rainwater and snowmelt, the falls’ steady stream runs year-round, making it a year-round attraction.
-The highest volume comes in winter and spring, and the waterfall sometimes freezes partially at the height of winter.
+Located just 30 miles (48 km) east of downtown Portland along the Historic Columbia River Highway, the two-drop cascade attracts visitors of all types and ages with paved trails and wheelchair-accessible viewing platforms.
+Steep hiking trails lead all the way to the top and the upper falls.
+Fed by rainwater and snowmelt, the beautiful waterfall’s steady stream runs year-round, making it a year-round attraction.
+The highest volume of water is in winter and spring.
+Also, in the height of winter, the waterfall sometimes freezes partially.

-Not just a great place to enjoy the view, it’s also perfect for catching your breath before forging ahead to the top or returning to the Multnomah Falls Lodge below.
-Built in 1925, the lodge also has excellent views and is home to a restaurant, gift shop, espresso bar and U.S. Forest Service interpretive center.
+The lower-level viewing platform is not only a great place to enjoy the view; it’s perfect for catching your breath before forging ahead to the top.
+Alternatively, you can return to the Multnomah Falls Lodge below, where an elevator can take visitors to the upper viewing area.
+The lodge was built in 1925 and provides excellent views.
+It is home to a restaurant, a gift shop, an espresso and snack bar, and the U.S. Forest Service interpretive center.

-Whether you climb to the top or peer up from the bottom, dress warmly and wear shoes with traction, because the waterfall’s spray makes the entire area cool and slick.
+Whether you climb to the top for spectacular views or peer up from the bottom, dress warmly and wear shoes with traction.
+The waterfall’s spray makes the entire area cool and slick.
 Dressing for the water also means you’re already prepared for rainy weather if storm clouds happen to roll into the Columbia River Gorge during your visit.